cheeksnpeeps/cloudsuites/modules/amenity-module/Amenity Booking and Calendar Service (Reactive Approach).md

 ### Conclusion:
 In summary, this approach allowed us to adopt a hybrid data access strategy—using **JPA** where a blocking, traditional ORM approach was more suitable, and **R2DBC** for highly scalable, non-blocking reactive operations.
 By carefully managing configurations, transaction management, and service separation, we enabled both technologies to coexist smoothly in the same application.

-The Amenity Booking and Calendar Service is a prime example of how **Reactive Programming** can enhance the performance and scalability of modern applications.
-By using non-blocking I/O, the system is able to handle high-demand operations efficiently, making it well-suited for environments with a large number of concurrent users.